galaxyproject/galaxy-hub/content/news/2023-11-16-uni-freiburg-new-rdm-policy/index.md

 ## What does that mean for my research (on usegalaxy.eu)?

 A principle plus. [usegalaxy.eu](https://usegalaxy.eu) is a service of which central components run on University of Freiburg IT systems.
-Although we (and Galaxy Europe) act as recommended by the new policy, being internally aligned supports proper interfacing between units of the same institution.
-Not least, updating guidelines in rapidly developing fields like data science obviously appears favorable in general, not only from a legal perspective.
+Although we (Galaxy Europe and connected units) act as recommended by the new policy, being formally aligned fosters colaborations.
+Considering the user service relations, the policy define clear responsibilities of both parties.
+Finally, updating guidelines in rapidly developing fields like data science obviously appears favorable in general, not only from a legal perspective - they serve as common, applicable references.